6vedant/TaskManagementSDK/README.md

-# TaskManagementSDKConsumer
+# TaskManagementSDK

-TaskManagementSDKConsumer is a Swift package that demonstrates the usage of the TaskManagementSDK.
+TaskManagementSDK is a Swift package that demonstrates the CRUD operations of Tasks.
 It allows you to manage tasks seamlessly using the provided SDK.

 ## Installation